Raku/problem-solving/PATH-TO-RAKU.md

 "Foo Raku Meetup".
 This could coincide with the official announcement, and maybe special events to celebrate the name change.

+## Effects on events

+Event organizers as always, are completely free in the naming of their events.
+If an event would like to cater for both `Perl` and `Raku` attendees, then this should be reflected in the name of the event.
+An event with just `Raku` in its name, would appear to cater only for attendees interested in `Raku`.
+An event with just `Perl` in its name, would appear to cater for attendees interested in `Perl 5` only.
+Suggestions for naming events are (where "Foo" is a place / country name):

+    The Foo Perl Community Workshop
+    The Foo Perl Family Workshop
+    The Foo Perl and Friends Workshop
+    The Foo Perl and Raku Conference
+    The Foo Raku and Friends Workshop

+etc. etc.

 ## Relationship with The Perl Foundation

 No changes should be necessary with regards to the relationship with The